Twitter adopts 'poison pill' to ward off Elon Musk takeover

 Speaking later Thursday at a TED conference, Musk said he wasn't sure he "will actually be able to acquire it."
 He added that his intent was to also retain "as many shareholders as is allowed by the law," rather than keeping sole ownership of the company himself.

-Twitter shares dropped 1.7% in New York on Thursday, reflecting the market's view that the deal is likely to be rejected or to fall through.
+Twitter shares dropped 1.7 per cent in New York on Thursday, reflecting the market's view that the deal is likely to be rejected or to fall through.
 The Wall Street Journal earlier reported the San Francisco-based company was considering a poison pill defense.

 Musk first disclosed his Twitter stake on April 4, making him the largest individual investor.
 At the TED conference, he indicated that he has a Plan B if Twitter's board rejects his offer.
 He declined to elaborate.
 But in his filing earlier in the day, he said he would rethink his investment if the bid failed.